-Mayfair Diagnostic also uses the latest mammography technology – the GE Senographe Pristina Dueta mammography system – at four Calgary locations.
+Mayfair Diagnostic also uses the latest mammography technology – the GE Senographe Pristina Dueta mammography system – at 11 mammography locations, 10 in Calgary and one in Cochrane.
 This system is designed to increase patient comfort and reduce anxiety.
 With Pristina the patient is offered the option to use a handheld wireless remote control – called patient-assisted compression – to adjust the level of compression to what’s comfortable for her, under the guidance of a technologist.
 This is important because the more relaxed the patient, the easier it is to position and compress the breast, resulting in less radiation from the X-rays and a clearer image.
 A positive experience also makes patients more likely to return for regular screening, which is the most effective way to catch breast cancer early.

 Screening is different from diagnostic medical imaging.
 A diagnostic mammogram is performed when you have symptoms, to identify a cause, or if your doctor has discovered an abnormality.
 For example, it might be ordered to investigate pain, lumps, or nipple discharge.

 A screening mammogram, on the other hand, is performed to help detect diseases early, before they cause symptoms.
 Typically, a screening exam is performed at a regular interval, such as annually, to look for subtle changes in your breast tissue which may reflect an early cancer.